Caesura

 - The quality and consistency of the project

-- The student's motivation with regard to their project
+- The student's motivation regarding their project

 - The form of the caesura